clebert/aws-simple/README.md

-`aws-simple` allows you to easily create and deploy an API Gateway with a custom domain and optional alias record, host static web resources via S3, and provision public backend APIs via Lambda.
+`aws-simple` allows you to easily create and deploy an API Gateway with a custom domain and optional alias record, host static web resources via S3, and provision public back-end APIs via Lambda.
 In addition, a local DEV server can be started to emulate the resulting AWS infrastructure.

 ## Rationale

 <details>
   <summary>Show details</summary>

-In my job I mainly build web apps on top of existing backend/CMS systems.
+In my job I mainly build web apps on top of existing back-end/CMS systems.
 Since many of the frontend tech stacks are similar, I created an abstraction for the AWS CDK/SDK for a faster and easier setup.

-Since existing backend/CMS systems are used, an additional persistence layer is rarely required.
+Since existing back-end/CMS systems are used, an additional persistence layer is rarely required.
 Therefore, setting up such a layer (e.g. with Amazon DynamoDB) is not supported.